Udacity vs Coursera — Which One Is Better In 2023?

 Udacity is an online learning platform that enables you to learn from any corner of the world.
 You can take courses and learn about your favorite topics in detail without enrolling in traditional tuition.

-Udacity offers detail-oriented courses and has a focused set of skills that you will accomplish by its end.
-It also provides certificates for all the courses however you will have to pay for them.
+Udacity offers detail-oriented courses and has a focused set of skills you will accomplish by its end.
+It also provides certificates for all the courses however you must pay for them.
 Nevertheless, you can learn and assess your skills from these courses.

 Coursera Overview